Plant a community garden

 Invite people in, once the garden is ready.
 Plan some events to get people into the garden — barbecues, picnics and fetes will help bring it alive.

-You may not need any funding to get started, but longer term it could come in handy if you want to make your garden extraordinary.
+You may not need any funding to get started, but longer term it could come in handy if you want to make your community garden extraordinary.

 Wherever possible, using peat-free compost (or even making your own!) is a small measure we can all take to protect our environment this spring.
 Peatlands are precious spaces for wildlife and they’re a huge store of carbon – protecting them is vital in the fight against climate change.